Spencer-WindingTree/eth-workshop/README.md

 ## Run

-To run the webapp you need to run `npm start` && `testrpc` simultaneously, be sure to do a `npm run compile` to compile the contracts before start the app.
+To run the webapp you need to run `npm start` && `testrpc` simultaneously, be sure to do a `npm run compile` to compile the contracts before started the app.

 ```sh
 ./node_modules/ethereumjs-testrpc/bin/testrpc